 Access the device log in XCode via the GDB console or the Organizer Console.
 The latter is useful for getting crashlogs when your application was not running through the XCode debugger.

 Access the device log using the logcat console.
 Use the adb application found in Android SDK/platform-tools directory with a trailing logcat parameter:

 $ adb logcat

 Another way to inspect the LogCat is to use the Dalvik Debug Monitor Server (DDMS).
 DDMS can be started either from Eclipse or from inside the Android SDK/tools.
 DDMS also provides a number of other debug related tools.

 Access the device log using the Smart Devlopment Bridge console.
 Use the sdb application found in Tizen SDK/tools directory with a trailing dlog parameter:

 If you only want to see messages from Unity, you may add a filter.
 The filter specification is similar to that for Android.
 The following command only displays messages for the Unity log.

 |Windows Phone||Can be retrieved with Windows Phone Power Tools.
 The Windows Phone IsoStoreSpy can also be helpful.|

-On Windows the log files are stored in locations that are hidden by default.
-In Windows XP, you can make hidden folders visible in Windows Explorer using Tools->Folder Options…->View (tab).
+On Windows, the log files are stored in locations that are hidden by default.
+In Windows XP, make hidden folders visible in Windows Explorer using Tools > Folder Options… > View (tab).

-On Windows Vista/7 you can make the AppData folder visible in Windows Explorer using Tools->Folder Options…->View (tab).
-The Tools menu is hidden by default, but can be displayed by pressing the Alt key once.
+On Windows Vista/7, make the AppData folder visible in Windows Explorer using Tools > Folder Options… > View (tab).
+The Tools menu is hidden by default; press the Alt key once to display it.